sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kf5-kdbusaddons</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : KDE Frameworks 5 Tier 1 addon with various classes on top of QtDBus
+Short desc    : KDE Frameworks 5 Tier 1 addon with various classes on top of QtDBus
 URL          : https://invent.kde.org/frameworks/kdbusaddons
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : KDBusAddons provides convenience classes on top of QtDBus, as well as an API to
+Descript     : KDBusAddons provides convenience classes on top of QtDBus, as well as an API to
              : create KDED modules.
 ```